 The year ahead is especially pivotal for the 148 rising high school seniors who finished the College and Career Kickstart Program in the field of their choice.
 Typically, this summer would have been spent in hands-on internships and a prolonged residence hall experience.

 “Unfortunately, due to COVID-19, our on-site internships were cancelled this summer,” Hunter said.
-“Instead, our goal became to bring professionals to the students in a virtual format to host in-depth academic and career exploration sessions with students in fields directly relevant to their interests.”
+“Instead, our goal became to introduce students to professionals in virtual formats.
+Our virtual sessions in-depth academic and career exploration with students in fields directly relevant to their interests.”

 Over the course of two weeks, our College and Career Kickstart team, led by Jackie McHugh, presented the opportunity for students to have 8 unique 75-minute sessions in their sub-cluster of future career interest.
 Sessions were structured in a variety of formats, including career panels, virtual facility tours, research demonstrations, and hands-on projects.

 “For example, our Arts & Humanities sub-cluster virtually toured the James Watrous Gallery and our Engineering sub-cluster was challenged to build wind turbines during a session led by the Wisconsin Energy Institute,” Hunter said.
 “This format opened the doors for some unique opportunities to partner with folks outside of the Madison city limits, and even across state lines.
 We were able to tap into a nationwide network that included many Badgers across the country that were excited about giving back to their alma mater and our PEOPLE Precollege Scholars.”